MacoskoLab/pknn_repo/README.md

 # pKNN Model Training and Application

 This repository contains code for running and training pKNN (Pairwise K-Nearest Neighbor) models.
+This is a python based cell type label transfer approach.

 **Note:** This code is specifically designed to be executed on the Broad Institute's internal compute cluster.